GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeGeosFeatures.rst

 summary and retained as a compact workflow artifact; no hosted coverage service or secret is required.

+Coverage is opt-in for pull requests: add the ``ci: run code coverage`` label to request the job.
+The job also runs on pushes to ``develop`` so that trusted baseline artifacts can be retained.

 For pull requests, the same job also intersects the tested merge commit's diff with LLVM's detailed source records.
 It reports coverage of changed executable lines, new function entry sites, and native branch outcomes, then ranks the